MaryAnnN28/ruby-project-guidelines/README.md

 ### User Story
 - User can have favorite team/team(s) populate on their Home Screen
-- User can access NBA stats
+- User can access any NBA team's stats
-- User can access specific player's stats
+- User can access specific NBA player's stats
 - User can compare see interesting NBA stats

 ### Bonus Features